Ban Chao — A Pioneer Diplomatist of the Han Dynasty

-He led 36 warriors, conquered and pacified over 50 countries in the Western Region of the Han Empire, and defeated the powerful Kushan Empire's invasion.
+He led 36 warriors, conquered and pacified over 50 countries in the Western Regions of the Han Empire, and defeated the powerful Kushan Empire's invasion.

 As a diplomat with a limited number of warriors, his achievements were as extraordinary as an exceptional marshal.